dstnbrkr/componentkit/_docs/lifecycle-methods.md

 ### Mutating the View

-Generally views are a hidden implementation detail of Components, but you may need to break that abstraction:
+Generally views are a hidden implementation detail of ComponentKit, but you may need to break that abstraction:

 - Animations that cannot be implemented using `animationsFromPreviousComponent:`.
 Be sure you remove all animations in `componentWillRelinquishView`.
 - Interfacing with views that only expose event callbacks via a delegate API.
 Make the component controller the view's delegate in `componentDidAcquireView` and nil out the view's delegate in `componentWillRelinquishView`.